Medical Board Attorney

 Likewise, we have seen so many medical professionals try to handle these matters on their own and make critical, career-ending mistakes along the way.

-That is why hiring an experienced medical license defense team is so important.
+That is why hiring an experienced medical board attorney is so important.
 It could mean the difference between a long and vibrant career in which this unfortunate chapter becomes a distant memory and a career in a different field.
-Because an adverse determination in which you lose your medical license, DEA registration, or your good standing in the community could be an absolute barrier to continuing in your current line of work.
+Because an adverse determination in which you lose your physician’s medical license, DEA registration, or your good standing in the community could be an absolute barrier to continuing in your current line of work.

 Let us help.
-Our attorneys work hard not only to mount a strategic legal defense, but also to negotiate a better outcome with the government whenever possible (and it is often possible) and to handle the public relations side of things whenever necessary as well.
+Our medical license defense attorneys work hard not only to mount a strategic legal defense, but also to negotiate a better outcome with the government whenever possible (and it is often possible) and to handle the public relations side of things whenever necessary as well.

 As a law firm, we are deeply experienced in handling legal crises and have defended high-profile public figures (in addition to the numerous doctors, nurses, pharmacists, and white-collar professionals we’ve helped who are not public figures), so we know how to roll out a wise and multi-faceted response.

-In the sections that follow, we will answer some of the most frequently asked questions regarding medical board hearings, including how they unfold, how you should respond, and how we can help.
+In the sections that follow, we will answer some of the most frequently asked questions regarding medical board hearings, including how they unfold, how they adhere to the Medical Practice Act, how you should respond, and how we can help.

 How to Respond to an Administrative Complaint